fdeblasio/pokeemerald-expansion/notes.md

     - Update last Mt.
 Chimney pair to be based off grunts and change text to "douse in sand"?
 - Petalburg:
     - Norman's Spinda's left ear might be off?
+    - Reduce Surf slots to just 3?
+(Variety will come from all the routes with water)
 - Lilycove:
-    - Edit contests?/Contests overhaul
+    - Edit contests
-        - Better sprite for Lisia
+        - Better overworld sprite for Lisia
+        - Update ORAS opponent stats
         - Add unique ideas to Special Rank
             - Utilize non-trainer/other important GFX
                 - weird guy
                 - Devon employee/the similar MAN_2
                 - Mr. Stone
                 - Guitarist/Kindler (now that current ones have been replaced with Psychic GFX)
                 - Wally
                 - Interviewer/Cameraman (can use Gabby and Ty)
                 - Birch
                 - Scott
                 - NPC: BOY_2, BOY_3, LITTLE_GIRL, MAN_1, MART_EMPLOYEE, MOM, REPORTER_M, ROOFTOP_SALE_WOMAN
                     - GAMEBOY_KID and UNION_ROOM_NURSE don't have a walking animation
                 - Gym Leaders/Elite Four/Frontier Brains
                     - Drake and possibly others don't have a walking animation
                 - Trainers using the cosplay Pikachus
                 - A Malamar with a trainer (would need back sprite and new mon entry)
+                - A trainer with a Pokemon named after them (but with Jr. at the end to not trigger the Jacobus text)
         - Update audience (ContestHall_EventScript_CreateAudience and ContestHall_EventScript_AddRandomAudienceMembers)
             - Wallace and/or Oranguru could be in early ones for foreshadowing
             - Add some of the special NPCs listed above